mebeim/aoc/2020/README.md

 and we also want to take into account the numbers on each edge which indicate how many inner bags of such color our outer bag contains.

-Opting for a recursive solution again for its consiseness, each time we visit a node (bag color) we will first add the number of needed bags of that color to the total, then recursively calculate the subtotal number of bags which that specific color can hold, and multiply it by the `qty` of that color, adding the
+Opting for a recursive solution again for its conciseness, each time we visit a node (bag color) we will first add the number of needed bags of that color to the total, then recursively calculate the subtotal number of bags which that specific color can hold, and multiply it by the `qty` of that color, adding the